jman4747/ORG-DCS/draft/ORG-0_Organizing_Manual/ORG-0_Organizing_Manual.typ

 - Project Planing Documents
 - Policies

-The IT team shall define procedures for managing OM, and requirements for document form, in: ORG-1 Document Control System (see: @org-1).
+The IT Dept. shall define procedures for managing OM, and requirements for document form, in: ORG-1 Document Control System (see: @org-1).

 == Controlled Working Files
 Controlled Working Files (CWF) are: